talyaron/fullstack-feb23/04-Typescript/14-forms/Home-puzzles/instructions.md

-complete on you own, the class puzzle
+complete on your own the class puzzle

 1) Create a form with the following inputs: